Jack Draper is not ‘the next Andy Murray’ but he can emulate his idol at US Open

 “I can make a cup of tea in the room and then watch a series or something,” he said of his new puritanical lifestyle.
 “I watched Gangs of London recently.
 Just anything to conserve mental and physical energy, whether that’s calling home or just being chilled.
 It’s sometimes a bit of a lonely existence being a top tennis player.
 You have just got to make many sacrifices.”

 He has reached a whole new level this summer, not just in his achievements on court but with the manner of them.
-His run here to the quarter-finals at Flushing Meadows has been immaculate, without a set dropped, and the way he blasted Machac off the court with peerless serving and a flurry of booming forehand winners felt like a statement to the rest of the field.
+His run here to the semi-finals at Flushing Meadows has been immaculate, without a set dropped, and the way he blasted De Minaur off the court with peerless serving and a flurry of booming forehand winners felt like a statement to the remainder of the field.

-Up next is a stiffer test in Australia’s Alex de Minaur, the world No 10 whose girlfriend is Draper’s good friend, fellow British No 1 Katie Boulter.
-De Minaur has won all three of their previous contests but they were close affairs, the most recent of which Draper forfeited with injury.
-The winner will have a serious chance of lifting the trophy in a tournament without the beaten Carlos Alcaraz and Novak Djokovic.
+Up next is a stiffer test in the world No 1, Jannik Sinner.
+The pair know each other well from their junior days but their professional paths have crossed only once, when Draper won a tight match at Queen’s Club in 2021.
+The winner will book a date with a hostile crowd against one of the Americans in the other semi-final, Frances Tiafoe and Taylor Fritz, in a wide-open tournament without the beaten Carlos Alcaraz and Novak Djokovic.

 Perhaps one difference between the two at this stage of their careers is that the world seems to know Draper already, in a way they didn’t with Murray, at least at first.
 As well as being a self-confessed tennis nerd, he is a football fan (Manchester United), passionate about music (rap, grime and Oasis) and an animal lover (he lives with Ozzy the dog in south-west London).
 “If I’d have called him Rafa or something it would have been a bit cringey,” he explained.

 It is a well-rounded life, but Draper has dedicated himself to his profession with new zeal in recent months and it is paying off.
 He is in the best place of his career, fit and in form, utterly focused on his goal of climbing the rankings.
-Although, there are still little signs of a life beyond the game: as he dismissed Machac, Vogue editor Anna Wintour watched on from his box.
+Although, there are still little signs of a colourful life beyond the court: as he dismissed Tomas Machac in the fourth round, Vogue editor Anna Wintour watched on from his box.
 Murray had a few more titles by this stage, but he never had that.

 Join our commenting forum